lord-yoshi/MvC2-CE-Trainer-Script/README.md

 -- Once all preferred Demul settings are changed, run Cheat Engine

--- Using Cheat Engine, attach it to the Demul process, then load the Trainer Script cheat table (*.ct)
+-- Using Cheat Engine, attach it to the Demul process (Click the monitor icon, then double click on the demul process), then load the Trainer Script cheat table (*.ct)

 -- Run this lua script if prompted to, otherwise go to Table>Show Cheat Table Lua Script and click Execute Script